myzero1/yii2-theme-adminlteiframe/README.md

 * use echart

-    Just add coding  as flowlling, in view:
+    Just add code  as flowlling, in view:

     ```
     <?php myzero1\adminlteiframe\assets\php\components\plugins\EchartsAsset::register($this); ?>